Child home care allowance | Our Services | KelaSkip to content

 • The family moves abroad or the child is staying abroad.

-Child home care allowance cannot be paid for a child for whom pregnancy allowance, parental allowance, partial parental allowance or paternity allowance is already being paid.* However, the family can get child home care allowance for other children in the family.
+Child home care allowance cannot be paid for a child for whom pregnancy allowance, parental allowance or partial parental allowance is already being paid.
+However, the family can get child home care allowance for other children in the family.

-In practice, care allowance is paid only if the pregnancy allowance, parental allowance or paternity allowance is small and the family includes several children under school age who do not have a place in municipal early childhood education.
-The amount of care allowance paid out is calculated as the difference between the care allowance and the pregnancy allowance, parental allowance or paternity allowance.
+In practice, care allowance is paid only if the pregnancy allowance or parental allowance is small and the family includes several children under school age who do not have a place in municipal early childhood education.
+The amount of care allowance paid out is calculated as the difference between the care allowance and the pregnancy allowance or parental allowance.

 Care supplement can be paid if the family’s income does not exceed a certain income limit.